-Whisk water, vinegar and almond butter together until mixture is smooth and almond butter is evenly dispersed.
-Mix in remaining ingredients.
-Feel free to experiment with other raw, salt-free nut butters, spices and vinegars to create salad dressings as unique as your fingerprints!
+Whisk water, vinegar, and almond butter together until the mixture is smooth and almond butter is evenly dispersed.
+Mix in the remaining ingredients.
+Feel free to experiment with other raw, salt-free nut butters, spices, and vinegars to create salad dressings as unique as your fingerprints!

 Tex-Mex salad with easy avocado dressing

 For the salad, you’ll need